Generic Name: tiotropium bromide

 Worsening of Urinary Retention

-Spiriva HandiHaler should be used with caution in patients with urinary retention.
-Prescribers and patients should be alert for signs and symptoms of prostatic hyperplasia or bladder-neck obstruction (e.g., difficulty passing urine, painful urination).
+Spiriva HANDIHALER should be used with caution in patients with urinary retention.
+Prescribers and patients should be alert for signs and symptoms of urinary retention (e.g., difficulty passing urine, painful urination), especially in patients with prostatic hyperplasia or bladder-neck obstruction.
 Instruct patients to consult a physician immediately should any of these signs or symptoms develop.

-As a predominantly renally excreted drug, patients with moderate to severe renal impairment (creatinine clearance of ≤50 mL/min) treated with Spiriva HandiHaler should be monitored closely for anticholinergic side effects [see Clinical Pharmacology (12.3)].
+As a predominantly renally excreted drug, patients with moderate to severe renal impairment (creatinine clearance of <60 mL/min) treated with Spiriva HANDIHALER should be monitored closely for anticholinergic side effects [see Clinical Pharmacology (12.3)].

 6 ADVERSE REACTIONS